JasperGemini/kspa/README.md

-# Advanced Kendo Router (SPA) Example
+# Advanced Kendo Router SPA Example
+> Dynamic Routing

 ## Getting Started
 Hardcoded routing and view definitions in the app.js?
 There must be a better way.
 Main purpose of this example is to show how dynamic route definitions can be handled with Kendo UI's Router module.
 Well, it's almost dynamic.
-To properly handle missing routes, one initial route have been hardcoded: the 404 route.
+In order to properly handle missing routes, 404 route's name have to be hardcoded into config.js.
 Eliminating that last tie is certainly possible, but this is something for the future.

 ### Backend-agnostic
 Routes can be placed into a json file, or requested from [your favorite] backend.